greenerservices/greenerservices.github.io/app/principles/actions/10b-build-on-operational-best-practice.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}

 * * *

 ### (iii) Use spot instances

 Spot instances are unused cloud capacity that can be used at reduced prices.
-Using spot instances requires workloads with flexible start and end times.
+Making use of spot instances requires workloads with flexible start and end times.
+See 8b.(vi) Design for asynchronous patterns and transactions.

 #### Environmental benefit:
-Use spot instances to help cloud providers to improve data centre utilisation.
+Use spot instances to help cloud providers to improve data centre utilisation and reduce carbon footprint of workloads.

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}

 * * *

 ### (iv) Turn off unneeded resources

 Turn off all environments out of hours.
-This should be the default pattern for all non-production environments.
+This should be the default pattern for all non-production environments, including testing, QA or pre-production environments.

-Switch off or decommission environments when they are longer in use.
-This can include testing, QA or pre-production environments.

 #### Environmental benefit:
-Use spot instances to help cloud providers to improve data centre utilisation.
+Turning off environments when not in use saves on energy consumption.

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}

 * * *

 ### (v) Schedule carbon aware updates

-Rather than patching immediately, schedule updates to take advantage of low carbon electricity.
+Rather than patching immediately, where possible schedule updates to take advantage of low carbon electricity.

 #### Environmental benefit:
-Updates scheduled when there is lower-carbon electricty available.
+Updates scheduled when there is lower-carbon electricty available reduce carbon footprint.

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}